subvertnormality/mosaic/README.md

 ##### Chord Arpeggio

 The Chord Arp feature is similar to Chord Strum, but chord masks are looped at the current step division for the length of the current step.
 Notes are quantized to the current scale.
 Empty chord masks are treated as rests, allowing for rhymic patterns.
 Arpeggios also honour the Chord Velocity and Chord Shape modifiers.
 The Chord Arpeggio param overrules the chord strum param.
+Chord arpeggios can also be used as ratchets if no chord masks are set.

+##### Chord Acceleration

+TODO

+##### Chord Spread

+TODO

 ##### Chord Velocity Modifier